qmetry/qaf/pages/latest/Describe_Test_Step.md

-Test step can be defined in .java or .bdl files.
-It consists of description, with which it is known.
+Test step can be defined in .java (coded) or .bdl (code-less) files.
+Test step consists of implementation and description, with which it is known.
+Description is also used to reporting the step.
+Description must have same number of placeholder as number of arguments expected in step.
+The argument placeholder can be argument number or meaningful name for the argument.

+Features:
+ * Ease of implementation
+ * Support complex objects
+ * Supports argument formatter `QAFTestStepArgumentFormatter` for BDD

 ## Step in Java